 Despite these complications, scientific discipline insures a kind of objective reliability because its principles must be reproducible, regardless of the instutional context in which they are accessed.
 The laws of physics are the same in a Catholic cathedral as in an opium den.
 The same is true for Chemistry’s Periodic Tables.

 Relativism, for me, is not frightening.
 In fact, as a trial lawyer I had no trouble with the duty of opposing lawyers to argue with equal vigor and enthusiasm that each of two opposing propositions is true.
 I did not see that as evidence that lawyers are liars for hire.
 Their skill is to frame facts favorably for their clients’ interests.
 There are many examples of this phenomenon.
 The Civil War settled the most significant conflict of this kind: The South contended that natural law protected their property right to own slaves.
 The North contended natural law protected black people from being deprived of their liberty without due process.
-Before the war overruled him, Mr. Justice Taney, in his Deed Scott decision, argued that natural law favored the South’s position.
+Before the war overruled him, Mr. Justice Taney, in his Dred Scott decision, argued that natural law favored the South’s position.

 The Concepts Which Frame My Judgements and Perceptions of Reality